-a chart presenting the most common factors that are holding back AI adoption
+a chart presenting the most common Ai challenges that are holding back AI adoption

 Source: O’Reilly